shubham-sapkal/trip-service-backend/src/main/kotlin/com/trip_service/trip_service/core/users/README.md

 ### Users Object
 - The exact structure of the Users object would depend on your Users class implementation, but it's returned in the response data field.

-### Security
-- Endpoint security is implemented using Spring Security's @PreAuthorize annotation
-- Some endpoints require specific roles (e.g., ADMIN role)

-## Notes
-1. All responses use the GenerateResponse wrapper class for consistent response formatting

-2. Error handling is implemented using try-catch blocks with GenerateApiException

-3. Authentication details should be included in the request headers (implementation details not shown in the provided code)